MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan-and-maintain.md

 The SharePoint app bar features a global navigation option that displays intranet navigational nodes and resources no matter where users are in SharePoint.
 To take full advantage of this feature, you must have a home site.
 Learn more about how to [enable and customize global navigation in the SharePoint app bar](/SharePoint/sharepoint-app-bar).

 #### Use Viva Connections to integrate your intranet into Microsoft teams
-Viva connections was designed to drive engagement, build community, and enable your organization to stay connected.
+Viva connections is designed to drive engagement, build community, and enable your organization to stay connected.
 To take advantage if this solution, you’ll need a home site.
 Then, you can integrate the home site into Microsoft Teams.
 [Learn more about Viva connections](/SharePoint/viva-connections).

 ### Before getting started